DavidAnson/markdownlint/doc/Rules.md

 ```

 Note: This rule is triggered for the following scenario because the unordered
 sublist is not recognized as such by the parser.
-Not being nested with 3 characters
+Not being nested 3 characters
 as required by the outer ordered list, it creates a top-level unordered list
 instead.